Study in Europe

 Breakfast is generally sliced bread with cheese, sliced cold meat and/or jam.
 Most people have sandwiches for lunch, sometimes with soup or a salad.
 Dinner is traditionally a combination of potatoes and vegetables with meat or fish.

 However, Dutch tastes have become more international and refined.
-You will find a large variety of products in the supermarkets, and many restaurants offer a wide range of international dishes.
+You will find a large variety of products in supermarkets, and many restaurants offer a wide range of international dishes.

 Most of the student life in Holland happens off-campus.